 We'll never know the full story at this point, and that's probably for the best.

 Merle Travis definitely exposed the masses to the scroll headstock with his Martin D-28 custom neck acoustic dreadnought (pictured above), as well as his usage of one of the first Bigsby electrics.
 Merle played the custom Martin from the time he had it re-necked until his death in 1983 on all his acoustic tracks.

 Music history is much like studying a family tree.
 The further down the branches we go, we end up at an indelible trunk that only forks off into many more roots.
-The journey is what its all about.
+The journey is what its all about, where we learn where the core features of even the best acoustic guitars come from today.
 Stay tuned for more guitar history lessons!